Need a cool drink on a hot day? You should try making switchel, a refreshing drink from the colonial era and early American farming days.

-Switchel was how hardworking farmers in colonial days quenched their thirst out in the hot, sunbaked fields.
+Switchel was how hardworking farmers quenched their thirst out in the hot, sunbaked fields.
 That's enough of an endorsement for me!

-Also called Haymaker's Punch (because it was drunk while haying fields), switchel is easy to make with just a few ingredients.
+This drink is also called Haymaker's Punch (because it was drunk while haying fields) and it's easy to make with just a few ingredients.
+Cider vinegar is the main ingredient—which many folks find has added health benefits.

-Here's a classic recipe, courtesy of Dennis Miles, an Almanac Facebook fan and full-time blacksmith.
+Here's another switch recipe from Dennis Miles, an Almanac Facebook fan and full-time blacksmith.
 He drinks his switchel from a mid-19th century haymaker's jug.
+(Dennis, send us a photo!)

 - 1 gal. water